Validation Engineer

 • India is also a major exporter of pha...read more

-Q20.
-What are the functionality of ECU?
+Q. What are the functionalities of an ECU?

 Ans.